clarity clinic

 • Professional Recommendation: Your healthcare provider has suggested exploring an IOP or PHP as viable options for your continued mental health care.

-PHP is typically suited for those needing intensive, structured support without the need for hospitalization, while IOP is better for those who require a balance between significant support and maintaining their daily commitments.
-Ultimately, consulting with a mental health professional can provide personalized advice and help you decide which option aligns best with your specific needs and circumstances.
+PHP is typically suited for those needing more structured support without the need for hospitalization, while IOP is better for those who require a lighter balance between significant support and maintaining their daily commitments.
+Ultimately, it is best to consult with a mental health professional who can provide expert guidance and help you decide which option aligns best with your specific needs and circumstances.

-IOPs and PHPs provide more support for participants than outpatient therapy but less support than inpatient hospitalization.
-If Tier I is the lowest level of support and Tier IV is the highest level of support, the following list shows where IOPs and PHPs rank:
+PHP and IOP provide you with more support than outpatient therapy but less support than inpatient hospitalization.
+Let’s visualize this in terms of different tiers.
+If Tier I is the lowest level of support available and Tier IV is the highest level of support available, the list below outlines the different mental health treatment options and how they compare in terms of level of support, helping you better understand where PHP and IOP fit.

 Tier I: Outpatient Therapy